 Lastly, all roommate matches must be mutual.
 In addition to searching for your desired roommate and sending them a request, you must log on to myHousing to accept a similar request from them.

-Each student must have completed the online housing application
+- Each student must have completed the 2020-2021 Housing Application

 Paid Single Rooms

-Manhattan College offers a limited amount of paid single rooms in Horan Hall.
-Paid single rooms will have an additional cost of $5,100 next year.
-It comes to $2,550 per term.
+Manhattan College offers a limited amount of paid single rooms.
 When filling out your online housing application there will be a place to indicate your interest in a paid single room.
 We will then send you a separate single room application.
-Paid single rooms are not guaranteed.
+Paid single rooms are NOT guaranteed.
 They are based on availability.

 12-month housing signup will be available in the spring.
 You must first participate in the online lottery and secure a space in Overlook Manor.
-AJ Goodman (Assistant Director of Residence Life) will be available to go over 12-month housing and summer housing options to help you decide what is best for you.
+Pierre Campbell (Assistant Director of Residence Life - Housing Operations) will be available to go over 12-month housing and summer housing options to help you decide what is best for you.

 A modified 12-month housing option will also be available for residents who are unable to secure housing in Overlook.